 Dr. Pawan Dhingra (Ph.D. sociology) is Professor of American Studies and Faculty Diversity and Inclusion Officer at Amherst College.
 He is Former Curator and Senior Advisor to the Smithsonian Institution’s Beyond Bollywood project.
+He is the current President of the Association for Asian American Studies and has been elected to other national leadership positions.
 His areas of expertise include immigration, education, parenting, entrepreneurship, race and inequality, identity, Asian America, and work.

 Dr. Dhingra’s most recent book is Hyper Education: Why Good Schools, Good Grades, and Good Behavior Are Not Enough (New York University Press, May 2020).
-The book’s subject matter and Dr. Dhingra are featured in the Netflix documentary, Spelling the Dream, as well as in The New York Times, on extracurricular academics, childhood, parenting, schools, anxiety, spelling bees, math competitions, Kumon, and the like.
+The book’s subject matter and Dr. Dhingra are featured in the Netflix documentary, Spelling the Dream, as well as with bylines in The New York Times, Time Magazine, CNN, and elsewhere on extracurricular academics, childhood, parenting, schools, anxiety, and the like.

 He is also the author of the multiple award-winning Life Behind the Lobby: Indian American Motel Owners and the American Dream (Stanford University Press, 2012) and the award-winning Managing Multicultural Lives: Asian American Professionals and the Challenge of Multiple Identities (Stanford University Press, 2007).
-He is the co-author of widely-used Asian America: Sociological and Interdisciplinary Perspectives (Polity Press 2014), with its second edition forthcoming.
+He is the co-author of widely-used Asian America (Polity Press 2021, 2014), now in its second edition.

 Before Amherst College, Dr. Dhingra was department chair and held tenured positions at Tufts University and Oberlin College, and was an Assistant Professor at Bucknell University.
 He has a Ph.D. in Sociology from Cornell University and a B.A. with Distinction and honors from Carleton College.
 Dr. Dhingra lives in Amherst, MA, with his wife and two sons.
 When not working, he might be coaching soccer, cooking (especially breakfast foods, Tex-Mex, or something pseudo-healthy), trying an exercise fad, or telling his kids to turn off the television.
 He enjoys teaching and the vigorous back and forth of classroom discussion.